-Your agency should give you an estimated build time for the site.
+Your agency should give you an estimated build time for the website.
 When they have finished the build and their own internal testing they will hand it over to you to conduct your own testing and sign the system off for go live.

 Have all of your content ready to enter into the system.
-Adding this content not only provides a good way of testing the content management system, but any other users testing the site are seeing it in as close to a live state as possible and will be able to give you more relevant feedback.
+Adding this content not only provides a good way of testing the content management system, but any other users testing the website are seeing it in as close to a live state as possible and will be able to give you more relevant feedback.

 For an additional cost, your agency can write these for you or even conduct third party testing for you.